-It is upon this foundation that the present paper seeks to develop the idea in order to further clarify the particular nature of the quantum spin of the electron, as well as how that spin interacts in the formation of the di-electron boson state - the ubiquitous electron pairing that we see in helium's electron shell, in covalent bonds, and in superconductivity.
+It is upon this foundation that the present paper seeks to develop the idea in order to further clarify the particular nature of the quantum spin of the electron.
+In so doing, we are able to propose specific ways in which spins interact in the formation of both degenerate electron orbitals and the di-electron boson state - the ubiquitous electron pairing that we see in helium's electron shell, in covalent bonds, and in superconductivity.